 Inspired by the transcriptions of Mozart, Beethoven and Weber by J. N. Hummel, Pocket Sinfonia has created and commissioned new arrangements of orchestral works by Grieg, Prokofiev, Mendelssohn and Tchaikovsky, which we perform alongside pre-existing transcriptions and traditional chamber works on both modern and period instruments.

-Between them the members of the quartet have performed to great acclaim at venues including Wigmore Hall, Kings Place, Royal Albert Hall, Buckingham Palace, St Martin-in-the-Fields, Oslo Konserthus, Gamle Logen and the Sage Gateshead and have worked in orchestras such as the London Symphony Orchestra, Royal Philharmonic Orchestra, Orchestra of the Age of Enlightenment, BBC Scottish Symphony Orchestra, and Bergen Philharmonic Orchestra.
+Between them the members of the quartet have performed to great acclaim at venues including Wigmore Hall, Kings Place, Royal Albert Hall, Buckingham Palace, St Martin-in-the-Fields, Oslo Konserthus, Gamle Logen and the Sage Gateshead and have worked in orchestras such as the London Symphony Orchestra, Royal Philharmonic Orchestra, Orchestra of the Age of Enlightenment, City of Birmingham Symphony Orchestra, BBC Scottish Symphony Orchestra, Bournemouth Symphony Orchestra and Bergen Philharmonic Orchestra.

 ‘The essence of Mozart, distilled by Hummel, and performed with skill and panache by Pocket Sinfonia, four accomplished musicians who combine together as a mightily effective chamber ensemble.
 Making full use of St James’ remarkable acoustic, the quartet delivered near-orchestral landscapes while preserving every nuance and detail.’ – Jeffrey Pike, Islington Proms